zora-wuw/features/README.md

 	* This file contains old column name and new column name that all the old column name need to be changed to the new column name.

 Outputs:
-* CSV files: CSV files containing scaled 2016 Census data
+* CSV file: CSV file containing scaled 2016 Census data

 ### f0031: Read a generated Census CSV file (by f0030) and clustering the data by using PCA and Kmeans.